jfv492/VisuSpeak/02. Project Development/b. Testing/AI Model/ASL Alphabets/README.md

-# sign2text
+# sign2text: ASL Alphabets
-### Real-time AI-powered translation of American sign language to text
+## Objective

-The project focuses on translating American Sign Language (ASL) [fingerspelled alphabet](http://lifeprint.com/asl101/topics/wallpaper1.htm) (26 letters).
+The objectice is to translate American Sign Language (ASL) [fingerspelled alphabet](http://lifeprint.com/asl101/topics/wallpaper1.htm) (26 letters).
 I utilised transfer learning to extract features, followed by a custom classification block to classify letters.
 This model is then implemented in a real-time system with OpenCV - reading frames from a web camera and classifying them frame-by-frame.
 This repository contains the code & weights for classifying the American Sign Language (ASL) alphabet in real-time.

-This project was developed as my portfolio project at the Data Science Retreat (Batch 09) in Berlin.
-Please feel free to fork/comment/collaborate!
-Presentation slides are available in the repo :)

 Dataset - https://drive.google.com/drive/folders/1-t8rgN3eOW99KGDy7U0HJhrbbwOe-5Wh?usp=sharing